weiweb3/contracts/docs/IPack.md

-The thirdweb `Pack` contract is a lootbox mechanism.
+The weiweb3 `Pack` contract is a lootbox mechanism.
 An account can bundle up arbitrary ERC20, ERC721 and ERC1155 tokens into  a set of packs.
 A pack can then be opened in return for a selection of the tokens in the pack.
 The selection of tokens distributed  on opening a pack depends on the relative supply of all tokens in the packs.